NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 8. **Removal of dentures** as aspiration precautions, jewelry, wigs, prosthetics(of possible), etc.
 9. **Endorsement to the OR** from the surgical ward.

 Pre-operative medications are given to prepare the client for anesthesia and potentiate its effects, and to sedate the client to reduce anxiety levels.
+The anesthesiologist prepares the cocktail and the medication is given to the patient **at least 30 to 60 minutes before the surgery**.
 These include:
-1. **Narcotic Analgesia**
+1. **Narcotic Analgesia**: nubain (least potent), demerol, morphine (most potent)
-2. **Sedatives**
+2. **Sedatives**: often phenergen
-3. **Anticholinergics**
+3. **Anticholinergics**: to reduce the production of secretions.
+A common example is **atrophine sulfate**.
 ## Consent
 **Informed Consent** is a condition of understanding and willingness to undergo a procedure.
 The distinction of "*Informed*" specifies that the patient understands all pertinent information related to the procedure, such as purpose, risks, benefits, alternatives, side effects, cost, among others.
 For this, the patient is required to be **of sound mind** and **of age**.